apache/trafficcontrol/docs/source/tools/traffic_vault_migrate.rst

  :port: The port for which the Riak server is listening for protobuf connections.

- :tls: (Optional) Determines whether to verify insecure certificates.
+ :insecure: (Optional) Determines whether to verify insecure certificates.

  :tlsVersion: (Optional) Max TLS version supported.
 Valid values are  "10", "11", "12", "13".